hep-mirrors/sherpa/Manual/source/manual/parameters/general-parameters.rst

 Scale factors in ``SCALE_VARIATIONS`` can be given as a list of two numbers, or as a single number.
-When two numbers are given, they are applied to the factorisation and the renomalisation scale, respectively.
+When two numbers are given, they are applied to the factorisation and the renormalisation scale, respectively.
 If only a single number is given, it is applied to both scales at the same time.
 The factors for the renormalisation and factorisation scales must be given in their quadratic form, i.e. a "4.0" in the settings means that the